Lhasa23/kong-homework/README.md

 ## Problems

-Routes-Schemas-'Hosts' field offer some match_all and match_any patterns.
+Routes-Schemas-'Hosts' field offers some match_all and match_any patterns.
 But these patterns are not working normally.
-If the test value includes wildcard no matter how much, the regexp would test false.
+If the test value includes wildcard no matter how much, the patterns would test false.
 There are my test instances below:

 ```js
 let a = new RegExp('^[^*]*%*?[^*]*$')